Effect of transverse momentum conservation and flow on symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$ and

-The bottom-left panel presents the respective contributions from the TMC only (denoted as ``pure TMC''), the pure TMC and pure collective flow (denoted as ``pure TMC+pure flow''), and plus interplay (denoted as \``pure TMC+pure flow+interplay'') for $p=0.6$ GeV.
+The bottom-left panel presents the respective contributions from the TMC only (denoted as ``pure TMC''), the pure TMC and pure collective flow (denoted as ``pure TMC+pure flow''), and plus interplay (denoted as ``pure TMC+pure flow+interplay'') for $p=0.6$ GeV.
 Here ``pure TMC'' refers to the terms that depend only on $N$ and $p$, ``pure flow" refers to the terms that depend only on $v_{n}$ and $\Psi _{n}$, and ``interplay" refers to terms that depend on both $N$, $p$, $v_{n}$, and $\Psi _{n}$ in Eqs.~(\ref{eq32}),~(\ref{eq35}), and~(\ref{eq38}).
-We can conclude that after taking collective flow into account, the curve based on TMC is lower, i.e. the negative correlation is enhanced.
+We can conclude that after taking collective flow into account, the curve based on TMC is lower, i.e., the negative correlation is enhanced.
 When $N$ is small, the correlation comes from the TMC, but when $N$ is large, the contribution from collective flow becomes significant, which is consistent with findings in Ref. \cite{pretmc4}.
-In the bottom-right panel, based on Eq.~(\ref{eq39}), our full results on normalized cumulants $nsc_{2,3} \left \{ 4 \right \}$ from ``pure TMC+pure flow+interplay'' can basically describe the experimental data.
-The correlation between $v_{2}$ and $v_{3}$ will become weaker as N increases and will eventually tend to zero.
+In the bottom-right panel, based on Eq.~(\ref{eq39}), our results on normalized cumulants $nsc_{2,3} \left \{ 4 \right \}$ from ``pure TMC+pure flow+interplay'' can basically describe the experimental data.
+The correlation between $v_{2}$ and $v_{3}$ will become weaker as $N$ increases and will eventually tend to -1.
 In addition, it also suggests that our results on the two-particle $v_{2}\left \{ 2 \right \}$ and $v_{3}\left \{ 2 \right \}$ from $c_{2}\left \{ 2 \right \}$ and $c_{3}\left \{ 2 \right \}$ should be in agreement with the experimental data.